d3fc/d3fc/packages/d3fc-webgl/README.md

 <a name="webglVertexAttribute" href="#webglVertexAttribute">#</a> fc.**webglVertexAttribute**()

-Used to generate a buffer where values are to be used on a per vertex basis.
+Used to generate a buffer where values are to be used on a per vertex basis within an element.
+For example, the corners of a single bar element within a bar series.

 <a name="webglVertexAttribute_normalized" href="#webglVertexAttribute_normalized">#</a> *webglVertexAttribute*.**normalized**(*boolean*)